BellaMrx/JavaScript_Introduction-To-Web-APIs/README.md

     - 2.3.
 Copy and manipulate images with `<canvas>`
     - 2.4.
 Create your own functions (*wrapper*) for `<canvas>`
     - 2.5.
 Extending the *CanvasRenderingContext2D*
+    - 2.6.
+Overview of ready-made `<canvas>` libraries
+ 3. Determine the location with the geolocation API

 ---------------------------------------------